V-Sekai/manuals/decisions/20230611-wasm-in-v-sekai.md

 ## Implementation

 Using `MissingNode` in this design is essential because it provides a placeholder for nodes that are not yet available or implemented in the `godot-wasm` environment.
-This can be particularly useful when working with WebAssembly scripts in Godot Engine, where certain features or nodes might not be supported or fully implemented.
+This can be particularly useful when working with WebAssembly in Godot Engine, where certain features or nodes might not be supported or fully implemented.

 There are several reasons why using `MissingNode` is beneficial: